SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 # Overview of EPP modifications

-This section lists an non-exhaustive overview of the most important modifications made in RESTful EPP, compared to the EPP RFCs.
+This section lists a non-exhaustive overview of the most important modifications made in RESTful EPP, compared to the EPP RFCs.

 - The use of HTTP as an additional application layer protocol.
 - HTTP adds additional status codes.